Everything You Need to Know About Corn

 Savoury: seafood, shellfish, poultry, beef, black beans, kidney beans, fish, lentils, wheat berries, quinoa, pasta, millet, rice and black-eyed peas

-Dairy: butter, buttermilk, coconut milk, cheddar cheese, burrata cheese, feta cheese, goat cheese, swiss cheese, parmesan cheese, montery jack cheese, and cream
+Dairy: butter, buttermilk, coconut milk, cheddar cheese, burrata cheese, feta cheese, goat cheese, Swiss cheese, parmesan cheese, Monterey jack cheese, and cream

-Celebrate summer by turning fresh, seasonal corn into a delicious relish to top hot dogs, because what says summer more than corn?
+- Celebrate summer by turning fresh, seasonal corn into a delicious relish to serve over chicken or fish taco, hot dogs and more.

 According to the Canadian Nutrient File, 1 medium ear of corn (103 g of edible grains) contain a great number of your daily-recommended intake of nutrients: 11% of folate, 10% of fibre (2.5 g), 10% of Vitamin C, 10% of magnesium, 7% of Vitamin B6, 7% of phosphorus, 7% of zinc, 7% of thiamine, 6% of potassium, and 3.5 g of protein.